lookee/ffdup/README.md

 ### ffdup ###

-ffdup is a portable ultra fast light files finder written in Perl released as Free Software.
+ffdup is a portable ultra fast light duplicate files finder written in Perl released as Free Software.

 #### What does ffdup do? ####